-NOTE: Upload either a scan of the completed Part 6M paper form provided or another Application Equipment Maintenance and Repair Log to the eFDB.
+NOTE: Upload a scan of a Application Equipment Maintenance and Repair Log to the trial eFDB or Facility Files eFDB.
 An equipment log for the entire season is preferred.
 Clearly indicate routine and non-routine maintenance.
 Entries for all calibrations and cleanings are suggested.
 If copies of facility records are uploaded, provide the location of the original.
+The form Application Equipment Calibration and Cleaning or Rinsing Log in the Facility Files eFDB may be used to provide this information, instead of uploading a document.